ansys/pyansys-dev-guide/doc/source/content_writing/index.rst

 Content writing
 ===============

-Earlier sections of this guide are written primarily for PyAnsys developers.
-While this section on content writing is invaluable to developers drafting documentation for their Python client libraries, it is tailored to helping those who are new to both reviewing and writing content for these libraries.
-The objective is for all PyAnsys documentation to be clear, consistent, effective, and user-friendly.
+Earlier sections of this guide are written primarily for PyAnsys developers by PyAnsys developers.
+This section is written specifically for anyone who is contributing new content or revising existing content in the documentation for a PyAnsys library.
+The goal is to provide content contributors with the information that they need to write clear, consistent, effective, and user-friendly content in the order in which they need to know it.

-This section provides these comprehensive subsections:
+Comprehensive information on content writing is organized as follows:

-- :ref:`content_contrib_setup`: Describes PyAnsys libraries to those new to contributing content to PyAnsys documentation and explains how to set up a content development environment.
-  In addition to providing essential information for new content contributors, this subsection includes links to many resources relevant to its creation and maintenance.
+- :ref:`content_contrib_setup`: Describes PyAnsys libraries, explains how to set up a content development environment, and provides links to many resources relevant to creating and maintaining PyAnsys documentation.

 - :ref:`rst_files_writers`: Explains how reStructuredText (RST) files define the hierarchy of the documentation and provide manually authored content.
-This sub section also explains how you can see and reuse the formatting of any documentation page and summarizes the formatting rules to follow so that your contributions are rendered correctly.
+This section also describes how to view and reuse the formatting of any documentation page and summarizes the formatting rules to follow so that your content contributions are rendered correctly.

 - :ref:`py_files_writers`: Explains how docstrings in Python (PY) files provide descriptions for the Python objects that are used to interact with the library.
-In Python, a module is a PY file that contains Python objects, such as interfaces, classes, enums, functions, methods, parameters, properties, attributes, and constants.
-This subsection also explains how PY files are set up and summarizes the formatting rules for docstrings, code comments, and message strings.
+This section also explains how PY files are set up and summarizes the formatting rules for docstrings, code comments, and message strings.

-- :ref:`examples_writers`: Explains how to provide downloadable scripts, which developers tend to seek out first and refer to most often.
-This subsection explains the Sphinx extensions that can be used to generate examples, how to use them, and how to format their source files.
+- :ref:`examples_writers`: Explains the Sphinx extensions that PyAnsys developers are using to generate the examples in the "Examples" section of their PyAnsys documentation and how to format the source files so that the content renders correctly.

 - :ref:`content_how_tos`: Explains how to perform tasks associated with contributing to PyAnsys documentation, including how to review and create GitHub PRs (pull requests).
-  As you become a more experienced contributor, this subsection and the `PyAnsys documentation resources <resources_writers_>`_ page are likely to be the content that you refer to most often.
+  As you become a more experienced contributor, this subsection and the :ref:`resources_writers` page are likely to be the content that you refer to most often.

 .. toctree::